Signal processing

 pll(x)

-Phased-lock loop to track dominant carrier frequency in input signal.
+Phased-lock loop to track carrier frequency (approximately fc) in the input signal.
+If fc is not specified, the algorithm will attempt to track the dominant frequency.

 source